zsturgess/overwatch/app/Resources/docs/expectations/to_resolve_to.md

 #ToResolveTo Expectation
-The _toResolveTo_ expectation expects the actual to respond to an ICMP ping.
+The _toResolveTo_ expectation expects the actual to have a DNS record with the same value as the expected.

 ##Example
 ```